 No other showmanship contest will be held.

-The Grand Champion and Reserve Grand Champion hogs, lambs, steers, market goats, doe kids and breed champion heifers will sell first, followed by the remaining sale animals.
+PREMIUM AUCTION The Grand Champion, Reserve Grand Champion and Bronze Medallion hogs, lambs, steers, market goats, doe kids and breed champion heifers will sell first, followed by the remaining sale animals.

 RULES OF THE AUCTION

-When selecting for sale order; you cannot pull other animals until dismessed by superintendent.
+When selecting for sale order; you cannot pull other animals until dismissed by superintendent.

 Written permission must be obtained from Show Management before any animal may leave the show prior to release times.

 Any junior exhibitor entering livestock in competition must be present to lead and show said animal in competition or in the premium sale or the animal will be disqualified and entry fees will not be refunded.
-Any infraction of rules will forfeiture of any premiums earned.
+Any infraction of rules will forfeiture of any premiums or add ons earned.
 The only exceptions to this rule are when a bonafide owner has more than one animal in a given class or due to an extreme or participation in a school sponsored state qualifiying event, ie; state basketball playoffs sponsored by OSSAA the bonafide owner is not able to be in attendance.
-Such cases must be approved by the superintendent of each division: Goat division-Colt Watson, Lamb division-Phil Stacy, Beef division-Kim Emerson, Hog division-Dallas Sutterfield, Doe kids-Gayle Garrett
+Such cases must be approved by the superintendent of each division: Goat division-Colt Watson, Lamb division-TBA, Beef division-Kim Emerson, Hog division-Gary Cook, Doe kids-Gayle Blackman